 The calendar has advanced to a new year and you can almost hear the collective sigh from business owners everywhere.
 That’s right: it’s tax time.
 Financial records, receipts, and invoices are being gathered and sorted to find out just how much the government is owed this year.
 Online business owners are not exempt, so you are probably feeling much of the same as tax season approaches.

 One of the most important tax concepts and calculations for retailers to understand is the “cost of goods sold.”
 This is really important because you have to determine the value of your inventory.
 This post will focus on what that is, how to calculate cost of goods sold, and how to determine the value of your inventory for tax purposes.

 What is Cost of Goods Sold?

 The calculation cost of goods sold (COGS) is required on business tax returns.
 It lowers your business income, therefore lowering your business taxes, so it’s in your best interest to get it right.

 To calculate cost of goods sold it takes into account all of the costs that are involved in selling your product.
 The calculation itself can be complicated, especially if you sell or manufacture multiple products.
 We’ve outlined the various steps for you to follow below to calculate your COGs.
 Visual learners: skip ahead to view an infographic.

-You may already have a solution, like our multichannel inventory control software, in place that provides you with cost of goods sold reporting.
+You may already have a solution, like our online inventory software, in place that provides you with cost of goods sold reporting.
 Still, it’s important for you to understand the concept and what is involved in the calculation.

 How to Calculate Cost of Goods Sold